 Yet, despite the fact that many organizations now have “Chief Engagement Officers” tasked with the job of inspiring and motivating people, Gallup tracks every move we make at work to help us analyze and improve, and consultancies like Great Places to Work set benchmarks to aspire to, the needle hasn’t moved in the past several years.
 That’s not a good thing.

 The 173 Billion Hour Problem

 The amount of hours wasted by employee disengagement is massive.
 According to recent Labor Market Information data, there are more than 149 million people in the workforce1.
 Unfortunately, Gallup reports that a whopping 68.5% of these people are disengaged2.
 What does this mean?
 Well, when the engagement stats are applied to the workforce number, we’re left with approximately 102 million people – or two times the total population of the 50 largest cities in the country combined3 – who are probably not contributing effectively at work.
 All of this translates to 173 billion hours or more than $350 billion of lost productivity every year!

-Setting Aside Trusted Work Practices
+Setting Aside Trusted Work Practices and Removing Our Blinders

 Remember when society believed that seat belts were not just uncool, but completely unnecessary and potentially dangerous?
 When we believed that covering ourselves in oil was mandatory before hitting the beach?
 Or when doctors endorsed cigarettes as safe digestive aids and stress relievers?

 If you’re of the age to remember the lack of seat belts, the popularity of cigarettes, and the love of SPF 0, then you can likely also attest that our country not only adopted these behaviors, we trusted them – almost blindly.